M3B-Lab/VirtuousPocketome/README.md

   * `SimulationInput/`

-    This folder contains the input files (TPR format) for the equilibration and production MD simulations.
+    This folder contains the input files (TPR format) for the equilibration and production MD simulations (after NVT+NPT equilibration).

 ---